karakulahg/TEffectR/README.md

 x<-read.csv("gene_count_matrix.csv", row.names = 1, header=T, stringsAsFactors = F)

 ```
-5. Retrieve the genomic locations of all genes in the given gene read count matrix.
+5. Retrieve the genomic locations of all genes in the given read count matrix.

-    - The URL option which you use annotation release is a link. you can these from [this link](https://www.bioconductor.org/packages/devel/bioc/vignettes/biomaRt/inst/doc/biomaRt.html) or you can list by this R code:
+    - The URL argument takes the version of Ensembl database used for gene expression quantification and can be listed [here](https://www.bioconductor.org/packages/devel/bioc/vignettes/biomaRt/inst/doc/biomaRt.html#using-archived-versions-of-ensembl).
+Alternatively, you can list using the following command:

         ```
         biomaRt::listEnsemblArchives()
         ```

-    - ID.type can be ensembl_gene_name, ensembl_transcript_id, ensembl_transcript_id_version, ensembl_gene_id_version, ensembl_gene_id.
+    - ID.type must be ensembl_gene_name, ensembl_gene_id, or ensembl_transcript_id.

-    - For this example :
+    - In our case, we use Ensembl gene IDs (e.g. ENSG00000000003, ENSG00000000005, ...):

         ```
-        genes <- get_intervals(x = rownames(x), assembly="hg38", ID.type = "ensembl_gene_id", URL="dec2014.archive.ensembl.org" )
+        genes <- get_intervals(x = rownames(x), assembly="hg38", ID.type = "ensembl_gene_id", URL="http://dec2014.archive.ensembl.org" )

         ```